loganngarcia/translate-ext/NOVA_MIGRATION_GUIDE.md

-# AI Page Translator: OpenAI to AWS Nova-lite 1.0 Migration Guide
+# Uno Translate: OpenAI to AWS Nova-lite 1.0 Migration Guide

 ## 🚀 Migration Overview

-This document outlines the complete migration of the AI Page Translator Chrome Extension from OpenAI GPT-4o-mini to **AWS Nova-lite 1.0**, resulting in significant cost savings and improved performance for hackathon environments.
+This document outlines the complete migration of the Uno Translate Chrome Extension from OpenAI GPT-4o-mini to **AWS Nova-lite 1.0**, resulting in significant cost savings and improved performance for hackathon environments.

 ## 💰 Key Benefits